ArfanAnulal/ScreenTimeoutTile/README.md

 ## 📝 Note

-If you need more timer options do raise an issue
+If you need more timer options, features or face any bugs do raise an issue

 ## 📄 License

-Free to use and modify.
+This project is open-source and available under the MIT License.